 When it comes to harnessing the power of the mind in medical treatments, it seems there’s still work to be done to change the mindsets of some in the medical community.
 “The question is, how do you move the system?” says Kaptchuk.
 “Sometimes it’s science, sometimes it’s will, sometimes it’s the imagination.”

-This article was first published on BBC Science Focus in March 2019 – subscribe here
+- This article was first published in BBC Science Focus in March 2019 – subscribe here